open-telemetry/semantic-conventions/docs/client/README.md

 Client applications are differentiated from server applications in that they service a user rather than requests.
 This adds unique requirements and needs to client-side semantic conventions.

-The following semantic conventions exist for client
+The following semantic conventions exist for client:

+* [Session](session.md): Semantic Conventions for client session.